An updated version of this post is available here.

 Spring is here and baseball season is upon us.
 In honor of the new season, I made a list of some of my favorite walk up songs for hitters and pitchers.
 Enjoy!

 Tracks deemed off-limits on this list for their cemented/legendary walk up status: AC/DC – “Hells Bells”; Guns N’ Roses – “Welcome to the Jungle”; Metallica – “Enter Sandman”

 Originally penned by poet Pete Brown, the 1968 smash from blues-rock legends, Cream, became one of the most beloved songs of its time.
 Between Jack Bruce’s majestic vocals, the aggressive rhythm section and Eric Clapton’s wicked guitar playing, this track always makes for a fiery entrance.

 One of The Who’s last great songs, the drum machine and a quirky synthesizer melody make for a huge build up before the track erupts into pure arena-rock magic.
-The only word can truly describe the feeling when the drums kick in: epic.
-It might be worth taking “ball 1” to let the two minute intro sink in.
+The only word that can truly describe the feeling when the drums kick in – “epic.”
+It might be worth taking a balk and going down 1-0 to let the two minute intro sink in.

 Led Zeppelin’s near-psychedelic closer to their fourth studio album airs on the meaner and nastier side of their discography.
 Walk out to this and you’re sure to strike out the side with emphasis.

 So you want your walk up song to be a banger?
 Party-rap staples like “California Love” and “Still D.R.E.” are easy choices, but for something a little less obvious, look no further than Snoop Doggy Dogg.
 This track embodies the West Coast gangster spirit like no other.

 This trunk-knocking reggae smash takes you straight to Ewa Beach.
 The big horns and smooth harmonies might make you want to hit the water more than step in the batter’s box, but if a nice relaxed song gets you in the zone, this track is for you.